muhammed-ogz/muhammed-ogz/README.md

 - 🌱 I’m currently learning **JavaScript, EtnaScript SQL and Python.**

-- 👨‍💻 All of my projects are available at [my github...](my github...)

 - 💬 Ask me about **CSS**

 - 📫 How to reach me **muhammednabioguz@gmail.com**